 Why Expiry Matters in Crypto Options

 In options trading, timing is everything.
-You might get the direction right and even pick the perfect strike price—but still lose money because of expiry.
+You might get the direction right and even pick the perfect strike price , but still lose money because of options expiry dates.

-The expiry date is one of the most crucial (and often overlooked) elements in crypto options.
+The expiry date in crypto options is one of the most crucial (and often overlooked) elements.
 It determines:

 - When the contract becomes void